OusmaneMballo/ABC.arbitrage.test/Abc.Homework.0-master/docs/Answers.md

         var subscriptions = _subscriptionIndex.FindSubscriptions(messageTypeId, messageContent);

-        // Use a HashSet to avoid duplicate ConsumerIds (if applicable) and
+        // Use a HashSet to avoid duplicate ConsumerIds var consumerIds = new HashSet<ClientId>();

-        // replace yield return by Select methode var consumerIds = new HashSet<ClientId>();
-        return _subscriptionIndex.FindSubscriptions(messageTypeId, messageContent)
+        // replace yield return by Select methode to avoid a explicit loop for more readablitity return _subscriptionIndex.FindSubscriptions(messageTypeId, messageContent)
             .Where(subscription => consumerIds.Add(subscription.ConsumerId))
             .Select(s => s.ConsumerId);